Blog: Marconi Lever Wristwatch

 However, the engraving of a brand name onto the movement was unusual before the 1920s.
 Branding of watches was something that was unusual in Britain at that period, and something that British retailers were quite opposed to.
 So whether this movement is from the same period as the case or actually a few years later is open to question.

 The dial is enamel, which means it is made of vitreous enamel, a glass like material.
 The white background and the black numbers and tracks are fired at high temperature in a furnace, which bonds them together.
 I was suspicious that the name logo ‘Rolex Marconi’ had been added later.
 This is easy to tell.

-A quick look at the dial using a hand lens shows that the "Rolex Marconi" on the dial is enamel paint, not fired into the vitreous enamel of the dial.
-I have tried to show this in the two pictures here, although it is not easy to show with a photograph.
-With the dial under a lens or microscope it can be turned to catch the light which shows up the logo as an addition really clearly.
+A quick look at the dial using a hand lens shows that the "Rolex Marconi" on the dial is enamel paint and has been added quite recently.
+I have tried to illustrate this in the two pictures here, although it is not easy to show with a photograph.
+With the dial under a lens or microscope it can be turned to catch the light which shows up the logo as an addition to the flat enamel of the dial very clearly.

 The image with the red lines shows that the logo is not horizontal with the numbers, but also notice that the logo appears blacker than the numbers and tracks.
 This is because the black vitreous ink used to make the numbers and tracks mixes a little with the white enamel of the dial as it is fired, which takes away some of the intensity of the black, whereas the logo has been applied in black enamel paint which just sits on the surface of the dial.